sakshamrai101/gymScout/README.md

 Community-Driven: Ratings and reviews make gym hunting a breeze.
 Accuracy at Its Core: Using the Haversine formula for real-world distance calculations.
 Fully Deployable: Ready for deployment on platforms like Heroku, Vercel, or Render.

 🖼️ Screenshots

 🌍 Landing Page

 ⭐ Add a Review

-🙌 Contributions Welcome!
-Always looking to make GymScout even better.
-If you have ideas, find bugs, or want to collaborate:

-Fork the repo.
-Create a feature branch:
-bash
-Copy
-Edit
-git checkout -b feature/your-feature
-Commit your changes:
-bash
-Copy
-Edit
-git commit -m "Add your feature"
-Push and open a PR! 🚀

 💪 Let’s Get Fit Together!
 Whether you're a casual gym-goer or a hardcore fitness enthusiast, GymScout is here to help you find your next workout haven. 💥